 The usage of Customer Success Management software is invaluable in business today.
 Such software helps the customer success team better understand your customers and effectively promote upsells and cross-sells.
-The goal of the customer success team is ultimately to help your customers get maximum value out of your solution offerings, and this in turn leads to maximizing the lifetime value your company receives from its customers.
+The goal of the customer success team is ultimately to help your customers get the maximum value out of your solution offerings, and this, in turn, leads to maximizing the lifetime value your company receives from its customers.

-Here’s a list of steps to consider taking before making a decision to optimize or invest in a new customer success system.
+Here’s a list of steps to consider taking before deciding to optimize or invest in a new customer success system.

 PART I: How to Choose a Customer Success System Like a Pro

 1. Have a list of what you need from the CSM software

 This is a bit basic, but worth remembering that not all customer success teams will experience the same level of satisfaction from the same customer success system.
 The choice you make has to specifically suit your team, and your engagement model (high touch or mainly tech touch), and will depend on your company’s lifecycle stage (startup or enterprise).